UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 Students are expected to have laptops with them, as well as access to Python installations (we will go over how to setup the correct packages when necessary), and will be encouraged to participate in class.
-Homework will be assigned and collected through other methods specified at time of submission like Moodle.
+Homework will be assigned and collected through other methods specified at time of submission like Canvas.

 The central themes of the course are: